sematext/spm-agent-docker/README.md

 We encourage users to open issues, because it's impossible to test everything on all platforms - so please let us know if something goes wrong or if you need enhancements.

-If you are developer and like to contribute to this repository, please fork it and send us a pull request.
+If you are developer and like to contribute to this repository, please fork it and create a pull request.

 The following section provides information to setup the test environment (assuming you know already git, node.js and Docker).